SkySingh04/GoCrab/CONTRIBUTING.md

 ## Code of Conduct

-Please note that CargoToGo follows a Code of Conduct to foster an open and welcoming environment.
+Please note that GoCrab follows a Code of Conduct to foster an open and welcoming environment.
 By participating, you are expected to uphold this standard.

 ## Reporting Issues